Course Material “Research Seminar: Artificial Intelligence”

 |japanese digital pets||[Kusahara 2001]|

-Note that many articles can be downloaded from the university's network only (not from home) due to copyright restrictions.
-Others may be placed inside the course vault for which a password is provided in the first class.
+Note that many articles can be downloaded from the university's network only (not from home) due to copyright/publisher restrictions.

 artificial intelligence in general

 |[FLI 2015a]||The Future of Life Institute (2015), Research Priorities for Robust and Beneficial Artificial Intelligence: an Open Letter, online resource, Jan 11 2015.|